prayagpadwal/COVID-19-Global-Impact-Trends-and-Responses/README.md

-## 🌍 India vs World COVID-19 Analysis Using Python Machine Learning 📊
+## 🌍 COVID-19 Global Impact: Trends and Responses 📊

 1. **Global Spread and Statistics** 🌍:
    - By March 2020, COVID-19 had impacted over 200 countries with varying severity 📈.